dojo/docs/dojox/geo/openlayers.rst

 The descriptor passed to the Widget feature is an object containing the following fields:

  - createWidget: Function for widget creation.
 Must return a `dijit._Widget`.
- - dojoType: The class of a widget to create;
+ - data-dojo-type: The class of a widget to create;
  - dijitId: The digitId of an existing widget.
  - widget: An already created widget.
  - width: The width of the widget.